Administration of Employee Engagement

 Creating a Dynamic Cohort

-Dynamic Cohorts, like Static Cohorts, represent a list of employees.
-Dynamic Cohorts, however, are based on rules instead of a manually managed list of employees.
-PerformYard can automatically keep the list of members for the cohort "up to date" for those employees that match the rules of the Cohort.
-For example, an HR administrator might define a cohort that represents all the employees from the East Coast by defining a rule matching employee attributes for location.
+Dynamic cohorts, like static cohorts, represent a list of employees.
+Dynamic cohorts, however, are based on rules instead of a manually selected list of employees.
+PerformYard will automatically update the list of members to match the rules it was set up with.
+For example, an HR administrator can create a cohort to represent all East Coast employees by defining a rule matching employee attributes for location.
 Alternatively, an HR Administrator may want to create an employee cohort representing newer employees with a hire date less than 90 days from the day they answered their engagement survey.

 To create a new dynamic employee cohort, you'll need to provide four pieces of information: